 Tamar Bates, Anthony Robinson II lead Mizzou to First SEC Win of 2025

-Despite a Columbia recently riddled with snow from a brewing storm across the country, Missouri men's basketball still traveled home to Mizzou Arena to face-off against the LSU Tigers Tuesday night.

-To get back some lost momentum following its blowout loss to the Auburn Tigers on Saturday, Missouri notched a blowout of its own past LSU, defeating it 83-67 to end a losing streak spanning 669 days in the SEC.
-Some scares started to pop up in the second half — as its grown accustomed to — but it still managed to hold off the Tigers enough down the stretch.
+'It Meant A Lot': Tamar Bates, Anthony Robinson II Help End Mizzou's SEC Losing Streak

+Six hundred and sixty-nine days.
+That's how much time had passed since Missouri men's basketball had picked up its last win in the SEC before it defeated the LSU Tigers 83-67 at home Tuesday night.

+That wasn't on the mind of coach Dennis Gates or any of the players that went through the 0-18 season in conference play last year.
+It's not the same group — it has a separate identity and isn't looking to stay in the past.

-The Tigers flooded out of the gates with a different lineup than coach Dennis Gates has ran with previously, sending center Josh Gray to the bench unit and forward Trent Pierce back to the starting lineup.
-The lineup had a strong start, as guard Anthony Robinson II picked up a quick five of his eventual 16 points and they forced four LSU turnovers by the under-16 timeout and leading 7-4.
+Missouri jumped out of the gates with a different lineup than Gates has ran with previously, sending center Josh Gray to the bench unit and forward Trent Pierce back to the starting lineup.
+The lineup had a strong start, as guard Anthony Robinson II picked up a quick five points and came out hot on defense.

-That strong start carried even further over the next several minutes.
-Missouri led 23-9 with 10:27 remaining following a 3-pointer from guard Marques Warrick, and by the 9:10 minute mark, Robinson II had already reached a total of 10 points on the night.
+That strong start carried even further over the next several minutes. the Tigers led 23-9 with 10:27 remaining following a 3-pointer from guard Marques Warrick, and by the 9:10 minute mark, Robinson had already reached a total of 10 points on the night.

 The opposing Tigers did try to work their way back, but the Missouri offense kept rolling.
 From the 9:47 mark to 4:16, it went on an 11-2 road to give it a substantial lead over LSU — capped off by a deep triple from guard Caleb Grill.